privacybydesign/pbdf-website/pages/en/issuance-surfconext.md

 This relatively short time is required, so that people who finish their studies, stop working, or leave their (educational) institution in some other way, only have a short time period in which they can use these credentials.
-After experation of the credential, users have to obtain a new (fresh) credential.
+After expiration of the credential, users have to obtain a new (fresh) credential.

-At this stage this attribute issuance is available only for students and staff members of a limited number of institutions in higher eduction in the Netherlands.
+At this stage this attribute issuance is available only for students and staff members of a limited number of institutions in higher education in the Netherlands.
 Are you studying or working at such an institution but does your institution not occur in the list at the <a href="https://privacybydesign.foundation/uitgifte/surfnet?action=login">SURFconext issuance page</a>?
 This means that your institution has not "switched